 - Healthcare organizations like hospitals

-If a program doesn’t fall into those two-thirds, they usually will honor gifts for one or a few of the organization types from those categories.
+If a program doesn’t fall into the two-thirds that will match donations to most 501(c)(3) organizations, they will usually honor gifts for one or more of the organization types from the above categories.

 Pretty amazing, right?

 Raising adequate funds is a constant struggle for organizations of all sizes.
-Zeroing in on matching gift programs provides a great opportunity for nonprofits.
-They are essentially free money.
+Zeroing in on matching gift programs provides a great opportunity for nonprofits because they are essentially free money.

-- Limited to no knowledge of corporate giving programs
+- Limited or complete lack of knowledge of corporate giving programs

-- Incomplete employer information on donors (and spouses of donors)
+- Incomplete employer information from donors (and their spouses)

-- Issues regarding communications about the match process that help donors complete matching gift requests on their own
+- Unclear communications about the match process that donors must follow to submit matching gift requests

 Learn more by reading our rundown of the matching gift basics.